 There is little doubt that my ancestor, some six generations back on my father’s side, was Henry Moon of McCandless Township, Allegheny County, Pennsylvania.
 But, he has many descendants, if inquiries on the Internet genealogical forums and family message boards are any indication.
 In this article we’ll explore some of the comments and speculation about our early Moon family of Northern Pittsburgh and confirm what we know positively up through the births and marriage of Alice Virginia Moon (1865-1947) and Joseph Marshall Hill (1858-1939), my great-grandparents.
 We hope you’ll find the answers to several side questions interesting: Are we related to a former Presidential candidate?
 Is Moon Township in Allegheny County, the home of the Greater Pittsburgh International Airport, named for our family?
-I will credit at least three sources: D. Christine Adams of Yardley, PA, who has been researching the Moons for decades; Roberta Wohlgemuth of Ohio, who likewise has been after the elusive Henry Moon and his descendants for years; and of course, my family records.
+I will credit these sources: Cousin D. Christine Adams, who has been researching the Moons for decades; the late Roberta Wohlgemuth (1917-2010), also a cousin, who likewise has been after the elusive Henry Moon and his descendants for years; and of course, my family records.

 One thing that many of our family traditions indicate is that Henry Moon operated a tavern or inn and raised a large family.
-From that point on, however, to around 1835 when my Great-Great Grandfather Joseph Myler Moon, Jr. was born, there is some confusion.
+From that point on, however, to around 1835 when my Great-Great Grandfather Joseph Myler Moon, Jr. (d.1905) was born, there is some confusion.
 One newspaper source cites a span of 117 years from then back to when a Henry Moon was born.
 Was Joseph, Sr.’s father Henry, Jr.?
 That’s a long time for just one generation.
 The names and those of the wives are often confused.
-My family information says that Joseph M. Moon, Jr. (1835-1905) was Henry’s grandson and came to board at the inn in 1858 at the age of 23.
-We don’t know exactly where the inn stood, because the Moon family farm comprised what is now the southern shore and waters of North Park Lake.
-According to my late father, Ralph H. Pearce, the Moon house stood back in the “hollow” where the present day Moon Grove picnic pavilion is located, along Old Ingomar Road.
-This quiet two-lane passage, along with the busier Ingomar Road, is still the main thoroughfare between the Etna-Butler Pike, now Rt.
+My family information says that Joseph M. Moon, Jr. was Henry’s grandson and came to board at the inn in 1858 at the age of 23.
+We believe that the inn stood at the corner of Wildwood Road and Babcock Blvd., because the Moon family farm comprised what is now the southern shore and waters of North Park Lake.
+According to my late father, Ralph H. Pearce (1917-2002), the Moon house stood back in the “hollow” where the present day Moon Grove picnic pavilion is located, along Old Ingomar Road.
+This quiet two-lane passage, along with the busier Ingomar Road, which begins west of Wildwood Road, is still the main thoroughfare between the Etna-Butler Pike, now Rt.
 8, and the Pittsburgh-Erie Road, now Rt.
-19. The Ingomar Road crosses the hectic Babcock Boulevard, now probably the busiest road in the park, offering a diagonal route from northeast to southwest, from the lake to the swimming pool.
+19. The hectic Babcock Boulevard, now probably the busiest road in the park, offers a diagonal route from northeast to southwest, from the lake to the swimming pool.
 Most taverns in colonial days offered most everything: food, drink, and overnight accommodations.
 So, if Henry Moon’s tavern were anywhere near either of these roads, let alone at the intersection, it certainly would have been successful.
 But, when the later Moons began to clear the land and farm those north-facing fields, they probably weren’t as successful as farmers because of the angle of the sun.
-By comparison, my Pearce ancestor’s farm and fields just over the ridge at Pine Creek [see “Settlement at Pine Creek” at E-Gen: Pearce] all faced southwest.
+By comparison, my Pearce ancestor’s farm and fields just over the ridge at Pine Creek [see “Settlement at Pine Creek: Pt.
+II”] all faced southwest.
 That, along with their popular gristmill, assured them of a healthy year-round income for over a century.
-For context, it was my grandfather, Wesley Pearce (1876-1955) who married Bessie Hill (1887-1974), the daughter of Alice Moon (1865-1947) and Joseph Hill (1858-1939).
-We believe, at this time, that Alice was the great granddaughter of Henry Moon and Sarah Wilson.
+For context, it was my grandfather, Wesley Pearce (1876-1955) who married Bessie Hill (1887-1974), the oldest daughter of Alice Moon and Joseph Hill who ran the farm portion.
+We believe, at this time, that Alice would have been the great-granddaughter of Henry Moon and Sarah Wilson.

-Perhaps the most amazing thing is that the 1800 census shows three children younger than 10 in Henry’s household.
+Perhaps the most amazing thing in our sources is that the 1800 Federal Census shows three children younger than 10 in Henry’s household.
 We have corroboration that at least one of these was Henry’s.
-According to an application for membership in the Daughters of the American Revolution (DAR) by Mary A. Marshall Sober dated 1934, veteran Henry Moon and wife Sarah Wilson were the parents of Jane [Moon] Marshall (b.1791), as certified by a family Bible record.
+According to an application for membership in the Daughters of the American Revolution (DAR) by Mary A. Marshall Sober, dated 1934, veteran Henry Moon and wife Sarah Wilson were the parents of Jane [Moon] Marshall (b.1791), as certified by a family Bible record.
 He may have been in his 70’s when these children were conceived.

 Under a Pennsylvania plan initiated by Ben Franklin, Henry would have been, as a veteran, entitled to what were known as “Depreciation Lands.”
-[See “Pittsburgh in 1820 and Beyond” for additional information.]
+[See “Pittsburgh in 1820: Two Families’ Attraction” for additional information.]
 These were in 400 acre tracts on the western frontier and could be settled or sold by the claimants.
 Durant’s History (1876) states several items:

 • “Pine Township was one of the original townships in the tract set apart by the Legislature in 1783 for the redemption of depreciated certificates, and was organized a township in the summer of 1796.”